volha10/rsschool-devops-course-tasks/README.md

-# Terraform AWS Project
+# AWS DevOps Project

-This project contains Terraform configurations for deploying infrastructure on AWS.
+This project includes Terraform configurations for deploying infrastructure and software installation setups for K3s, Helm, Prometheus, and Grafana on AWS.

 ## Prerequisites